 A Phase 2 Study of Bicalutamide Plus Finasteride in Men with MRI Detectable Prostate Nodules Undergoing Active Surveillance

-To determine if a 3-month course of combination bicalutamide plus finasteride will lead to a negative re-biopsy of MRI detectable significant (i.e., equal to 5mm and biopsy proven to be prostatic adenocarcinoma) prostate nodules in active surveillance patients.
+Determine if a 3-month course of combination bicalutamide plus finasteride will lead to a negative re-biopsy of MRI-detectable significant prostate nodules in active surveillance patients at Johns Hopkins with low-risk prostate cancer, as determined by an MRI/transrectal ultrasound (TRUS) fusion guided biopsy.

 Study Design: This is an open label, single site, single arm Phase II study to evaluate the combination of bicalutamide plus finasteride in men with MRI detectable significant prostate nodules followed on active surveillance.
-Treatment Plan: This is an open label, single site, single arm Phase II study designed to determine the negative re-biopsy rate of prostate cancer nodules as determined by an MRI/transrectal ultrasound (TRUS) fusion guided biopsy following treatment with combination bicalutamide and finasteride in men enrolled in the active surveillance program at Johns Hopkins.
-Eligible patients will receive a 3-month (90 day) course of bicalutamide 50 mg by mouth daily and finasteride 5 mg by mouth daily.
-These doses were selected given that they are the current Food and Drug Administration (FDA) approved single-agent doses.
-Enrolled subjects will receive 90 days of combination therapy.
+Treatment Plan: Eligible patients will receive a 3-month (90-day) course of bicalutamide 50 mg by mouth daily and finasteride 5 mg by mouth daily.
+These doses were selected given that they are the current Food and Drug Administration approved single-agent doses.